History of NBA Live in Timeline

 September 7, 2018: Release of NBA Live 19

-On September 7, 2018, NBA Live 19 was released, expanding on The One by adding the ability to make a female player, as well as other game modes.
+On September 7, 2018, NBA Live 19 was released, expanding on The One and adding the ability to make a female player, as well as other game modes.

 2018: Release of NBA Live 19

-In 2018, NBA Live 19 was released, marking the last installment in the series to date.
+In 2018, NBA Live 19 was released as the latest installment in the series.

-As of 2023, the NBA Live series has been in an indefinite hiatus, with no official confirmation from EA regarding its continuation after the cancellations of NBA Live 20 and NBA Live 21.
+As of 2023, the NBA Live series is in an indefinite hiatus, with no official confirmation from EA about its continuation after the cancellations of NBA Live 20 and NBA Live 21.